evonnec/pair_artists/README.md

 2. the python files, the input file, and the output file should all be in the same directory.

 3. to run the tests, run `pytest` in that same directory.
-This test suite could be expanded.
+This test suite could be expanded as it's really lightweight at the moment.
+It could also be built to take in the parameters. however the expected output would need to determined ahead of time in order to make assertions.
+Steps here: https://docs.pytest.org/en/6.2.x/example/simple.html#pass-different-values-to-a-test-function-depending-on-command-line-options